Most Starfinder Society Scenarios and Quests require the use of a Starfinder Society Character or Starfinder Society Sanctioned Pregen.

 Spellcasting Services

-Provided you are in a settlement, you may purchase spellcasting services with a level up to half the settlement’s Maximum Item Level.
+Provided you are in a settlement, you can purchase spellcasting services with a level up to half the settlement’s Maximum Item Level.

 Follow the normal rules and costs for purchasing spellcasting services with credits in the Starfinder Core Rulebook (pages 234-235).
 You can also use Achievement Points to purchase spellcasting services, which are listed individually by spell.